SbrTa/Java/MicroService/JavaBrains workshop/README.md

   - Config server
     - Create spring boot project with spring cloud config server dependency
     - Add `@EnableConfigServer` to main class
-    - Add configuration repo in application properties - `spring.cloud.config.server.git.uri=https://github.com/SbrTa/ConfigServer`
+    - Add configuration repo in application properties - `spring.cloud.config.server.git.uri=[git repo]`

   - Config server client
     - Add `spring-cloud-starter-config` dependancy
-    - Add `spring.cloud.config.uri: http://localhost:8888` in application properties
+    - Add `spring.cloud.config.uri: [config server]` in application properties
     - Add `@RefreshScope` to the class that need to update dynamically whenever config file is updated.
     - After updating configuration properties in repo, place a post request to `http://[client]/actuator/refresh`.
 It will update the class that are annotated with `@RefreshScope`.